With just about any lifestyle change, it’s essential to get max nutrition.

 There are many good carb alternatives to these refined and unhealthy carbs.

-You can bring in healthy carbs from very natural food sources, from your typical fruits or veggies to superfoods like quinoa.
+You can bring in healthy carbs from natural food sources, from your typical fruits or veggies to superfoods like quinoa.

 For max nutrition, add potatoes, legumes, and rice, which are also very healthy carbohydrate sources.